-PHA currently has sufficient applicants on the waiting list to support full occupancy of units that are available for occupancy.
+Waiting List Name Description of Planned Changes All PHA currently has sufficient applicants on the waiting list to support full occupancy of units that are available for occupancy.
 PHA will continue to monitor the number of households on each waiting list to ensure an adequate number of applicants.
 As needed, PHA will open waiting lists and/or undertake affirmative marketing activities to ensure appropriately sized waiting lists for all unit types, sizes and developments.
-The following is a summary of wait list policy/organizational changes and issues for FY 2019:

-- PHA may update one or more of its waiting lists in FY 2019.
-Waiting list updates will be completed in accordance with applicable ACOP/Administrative Plan policies. - PHA continues to evaluate implementation of new preferences that incorporate employment, educational, and/or job training requirements as a condition of occupancy for designated newly rehabilitated and/or constructed units.
+The following is a summary of wait list policy/organizational changes and issues for FY 2020: PHA may update one or more of its waiting lists in FY 2020.
+Waiting list updates will be completed in accordance with applicable ACOP/Administrative Plan policies.
+PHA continues to evaluate implementation of new preferences that incorporate employment, educational, and/or job training requirements as a condition of occupancy.
 Seniors and people with disabilities will be exempt from employment requirements, if applicable.
 The policy will include provisions to address residents with temporary disabilities and/or temporary loss of employment.
-PHA may modify its ACOP and/or HCV Administrative Plan in FY 2019, subject to Board approval, to reflect these new preferences.
-To the extent that any such modifications require MTW authority, PHA will establish appropriate MTW activities for HUD approval in future Plans. - When a public housing development for which PHA maintains a Site Based Waiting List (SBWL) is converted under RAD to Project Based (PB) Assistance, PHA will transition the existing public housing SBWL to a PB SBWL pursuant to the approved, relevant RAD significant amendment.
+PHA may modify its ACOP and/or HCV Administrative Plan in FY 2020, subject to Board approval, to reflect these new preferences.
+To the extent that any such modifications require MTW authority, PHA will establish appropriate MTW activities for HUD approval in future Plans.
+When a public housing development for which PHA maintains a Site Based Waiting List (SBWL) is converted under RAD to Project Based (PB) Assistance, PHA will transition the existing public housing SBWL to a PB SBWL pursuant to the approved, relevant RAD significant amendment.
 Applicants will retain their date and time of application.
-After the initial waiting list has been established, PHA shall administer its waiting list for the converted project in accordance with the applicable policies in its Administrative Plan. - When PHA converts a new or existing public housing development under RAD which does not have an existing SBWL, PHA will establish a waiting list and will follow the policies in its Administrative Plan regarding establishing and administering the waiting list including a review of each development's tenant selection plan. - Where RAD conversion activities result in extended periods of time where PHA will not be leasing units, PHA will establish a wait list policy to allow applicants who are only on the affected SBWL to select one additional SBWL while retaining their date and time of application.
-Additionally, if conversion activities result in PHA no longer offering certain sized units at a site, PHA will establish a policy whereby applicants affected by the unit size change would be able to select one new SBWL while retaining their date and time of application.
-These wait list policies do not require MTW authorization. - In furtherance of the fair housing goals detailed in the joint PHA-City Assessment of Fair Housing, PHA will continue to evaluate and update as needed its waiting list policies including outreach efforts to ensure open and fair access to all citizens regardless of race, ethnicity or protected class status.
+After the initial waiting list has been established, PHA shall administer its waiting list for the converted project in accordance with the applicable policies in its Administrative Plan.
+When PHA converts a new or existing public housing development under RAD which does not have an existing SBWL, PHA will establish a waiting list and will follow the policies in its Administrative Plan regarding establishing and administering the waiting list including a review of each development's tenant selection plan.
+Where RAD conversion activities result in extended periods of time where PHA will not be leasing units, PHA will establish a wait list policy to allow applicants who are only on the affected SBWL to select one additional SBWL while retaining their date and time of application.
+Additionally, if conversion activities result in PHA no lo